Disney Mobile: History

 In July 2010, Disney purchased Tapulous to increase available mobile expertise.
 In 2011, Bart Decrem of Tapulous was appointed general manager of DMobile.

 Launched September 22, 2011, Where's My Water?, a mobile game, starring Swampy the alligator - the first Disney original mobile character - rivaled Angry Birds for 20 days in October 2011, even becoming the top mobile game on the iTunes bestseller charts for a short time.
 This has led to a YouTube channel with a web series for Swampy.
 Where's My Water? has inspired several spin-offs, including “Where's My Perry?” and “Where's My Mickey?”.

 Also launched by DMobile in September 2011 was Puffle Launch, a mobile version of the game played on Club Penguin.
-In October 2011, working with Spin Master, DMobile launched the first Disney Appmates game with Cars 2 toys that interact with an iPad screen.
+In October 2011, working with Spin Master, DMobile launched the Disney AppMATes game with Cars 2 toys that interact with an iPad screen, turning it in to what the publisher called a "virtual play mat".
+The MAT (Mobile Application Toy) has to be held in contact with three touchpads (positioned on the windows either side) that then allow the touchscreen to orient the car via the use of conductive pads on the bottom.
+There are also light-tubes that allow the app to light up the car's headlights and a light on top.

 With a decrease in venture capital flowing into game companies, Disney Interactive, including Disney Mobile, has been able to find co-development partners easier.
 This co-development model has lifted Disney to have 11 games among the 200 most-downloaded.
 Disney Mobile teamed up with Imangi Studios to release a version of Temple Run based on the film Brave, titled Temple Run: Brave.
 DMobile teamed up with developer Hipster Whale to release Disney Crossy Road on April 6, 2016, which in two days became the top downloaded game on iOS.